How to Make Knockout Tournaments More Popular?: Conclusion and Open Problems

 In this paper, we formulated an objective of finding seedings for a knockout tournament that maximizes the profit or popularity of the tournaments.
 We provided a spectrum of results, showcasing both negative and (mostly) positive results.

 Still, several intriguing open questions remain. \begin{itemize} \item Can we improve the $(1/\log n)$-approximation bound presented in \cref{apx:algo}, or can we give stronger approximation hardness results?
-Additionally, is there an approximation algorithm for \probname~that can handle non-round oblivious game-value functions? \item Given that we have a quasipolynomial-time algorithm for \probname\ with a win-count oriented game-value function, it is natural to ask the following: Is it possible to solve \probname\ for win-count oriented game-value functions in polynomial time, or can we establish a conditional lower bound for the problem? \item What is the computational complexity of \probname~when the game-value functions are player popularity-based, and there are more than two distinct player popularity values? \item Given that we have considered various restrictions on the game-value functions like round obliviousness and being player popularity-based, a follow-up question to ask is: What is the computational complexity of \probname~when other natural restrictions on game-value functions are considered, e.g.\ when players have popularity values and the value of a game is defined as the product of the popularity values of the two players playing the game?
+Additionally, is there an approximation algorithm for \probname~that can handle non-round oblivious game-value functions? \item Given that we have a quasipolynomial-time algorithm for \probname\ with a win-count oriented game-value function, it is natural to ask the following: Is it possible to solve \probname\ for win-count oriented game-value functions in polynomial time, or can we establish a conditional lower bound for the problem? \item What is the computational complexity of \probname~when the game-value functions are player popularity-based, and there are more than two distinct player popularity values? \item We have restricted the game-value functions in our paper to be round oblivious extensively, as our primary aim was to lay a theoretical groundwork to fully understand and investigate the simpler game-value functions first.
+It seems very difficult, algorithmically, to handle game values that can arbitrarily change in different rounds unless all possibilities are checked, such as in our algorithm for win-count-oriented game value functions (\cref{thm:quasipoly}), which can be non-round-oblivious.
+However, given the limitations of round obliviousness in real-world contexts, are there natural restrictions for non-round-oblivious game-value functions that still allow for additional algorithmic results? \item What is the computational complexity of \probname~when other natural restrictions on game-value functions are considered, e.g.\ when players have popularity values and the value of a game is defined as the product of the popularity values of the two players playing the game?

 \item Lastly, can we replace the parameter ``size of the influential set of players'' with a natural and smaller structural parameter and obtain tractability?

 \end{itemize}

 As the field continues to evolve, our research might inspire further exploration and advancements in optimizing tournament seeding strategies from the viewpoint of the organizers.